Quantum neural network: Cost functions

+In this case, the unitary operators are adjusted after each iteration, and the cost function is optimized when C = 1.

 Barren plateaus

-Barren plateaus of VQA Figure shows the Barren Plateau problem becomes increasingly serious as the VQA expands.
+The barren plateau problem becomes increasingly intense as the VQA expands.

 Gradient descent is widely used and successful in classical algorithms.
-However, although the simplified structure is very similar to neural networks such as CNNs, QNNs perform much worse.
+However, although the simplified structure is very similar to neural networks such as classical neural networks, QNNs perform much worse.

 Since the quantum space exponentially expands as the q-bit grows, the observations will concentrate around the mean value at an exponential rate, where also have exponentially small gradients.

-This situation is known as Barren Plateaus, because most of the initial parameters are trapped on a "plateau" of almost zero gradient, which approximates random wandering rather than gradient descent.
+This situation is known as barren plateaus, because most of the initial parameters are trapped on a "plateau" of almost zero gradient, which approximates random wandering rather than gradient descent.
 This makes the model untrainable.

-In fact, not only QNN, but almost all deeper VQA algorithms have this problem.
+In fact, not only QNN, but almost all deeper variational quantum algorithms (VQA) have this problem.
 In the present NISQ era, this is one of the problems that have to be solved if more applications are to be made of the various VQA algorithms, including QNN.